 The Rising Tensions

-In the aftermath of World War II, Berlin, the capital of Germany, found itself split into four sectors, each controlled by a different Allied power: the United States, the Soviet Union, Great Britain, and France.
-These sectors were meant to be temporary, but as the Cold War escalated between the United States and the Soviet Union, tensions between the powers grew.
+In the aftermath of World War II, Berlin, the capital of Germany, found itself split into four sectors, each controlled by a different Allied power: the US, USSR, Great Britain, and France.
+These sectors were supposed to be created for the period of time, but with the increase of the Cold War between the United States and the Soviet Union, relations between these powers start to deteriorate.

 The Decision to Build